GENERAL DATA PROTECTION REGULATION (GDPR) FAQ

 Does the GDPR require EU personal data to remain in the EU?

 The GDPR does not require EU personal data to remain in the EU.
 However, it does require that EU personal data may only be transferred outside the EU if the country to which the data is transferred has been deemed by the EU Commission to have adequate data protection laws.
 If the country has not been deemed adequate, there must be some other approved mechanism for transfer of EU personal data to that county.
 The Urban Airship platform is operated from and the data is stored in cloud data centres located in the United States.

 For US based data processing operations, such as Urban Airship’s, two commonly-used mechanisms for personal data transfer from the EU to the US are the EU-US Privacy Shield and the EU Standard Contractual Clauses.
-Urban Airship is in the process of certifying to the EU-US Privacy Shield and once certified, will offer this mechanism to our customers.
-Additionally, Urban Airship uses the EU Standard Contractual Clauses for transferring EU personal data from the EU to the US.
-If your use of the Urban Airship platform includes processing of EU personal data that is transferred from the EU to the US, the Urban Airship Data Processing Addendum incorporates the EU Standard Contractual Clauses for that purpose.
-The Urban Airship Data Processing Addendum is available here for execution.
+Urban Airship is certified to the EU-US Privacy Shield and offer Urban Airship’ certification to the Privacy Shield Framework to our customers for transfer of EU personal data to the US in connection with their use of the Urban Airship platform.
+Additionally, for customers who prefer to enter into the EU Standard Contractual Clauses for transferring EU personal data from the EU to the US, Urban Airship also accepts the EU Standard Contractual Clauses.

 Who are the data controllers and data processors under the GDPR?